 Read on to learn how many calories you burn running a mile, and how you can make running part of your exercise routine.

-A general estimate for calories burned in one mile is approximately 100 calories per mile, says Dr. Daniel V. Vigil, Health Sciences Associate Clinical Professor David Geffen School of Medicine at UCLA.
+A general estimate for calories burned in one mile is approximately 100 calories per mile, says Dr. Daniel V. Vigil, an associate clinical professor of health sciences at David Geffen School of Medicine at UCLA.
 However, this standard number varies depending on the individual.
 Body weight plays a major factor.

-According to a chart by The American Council on Exercise, a 120-pound person burns about 11.4 calories per minute.
+According to a chart from the American Council on Exercise, a 120-pound person burns about 11.4 calories per minute while running.
 So if that person runs a 10-minute mile, they’ll burn 114 calories.
 If that person weighed 180 pounds, the calorie burn goes up to 17 calories per minute.
 The 180-pound runner would burn 170 calories running that same 10-minute mile.

 “It’s a fairly stable number, regardless of how fast you run,” says Dr. Vigil.
 “If you want to burn 400 calories in one hour, you can run four miles at a leisurely 15-minute-per-mile pace.
 If you want to burn those same 400 calories in 30 minutes, you would need to run four miles at a brisk 7-minute-30-second pace.”